OCA/operating-unit/account_operating_unit/README.rst

 ===============================

 This module introduces the following features:
-* Adds the Operating Unit in the account move line.
+* Adds the Operating Unit (OU) to the account move line.
-* Defines if the operating units are self-balanced and Inter-operating unit clearing account at company level.
+* Defines if the Operating Units are self-balanced and Inter-Operating Unit clearing account at company level.
-* When users create a journal entry with lines in different operating units, if operating units have been defined to be self-balanced, at the time of posting the journal entry it automatically creates the corresponding lines in the Inter-operating unit clearing account, making each OU self-balanced.
+* Journal entry with lines in different Operating Units are checked based on the "self-balanced" set up in OU.
+At the time of posting the journal entry, the corresponding lines in the Inter-Operating Unit clearing account are automatically created, making each OU self-balanced.
 * The account financial reports include the option to filter by OU.
-* Adds the Operating Unit in the invoice
+* Adds the Operating Unit (OU) to the invoice
-* Implements security rules in the invoice
+* Implements security rules in the invoice based on OU.

 Installation
 ============

-No external library is used.
+No specific installation requirements.

 Configuration
 =============

-If your company is required to generate a balanced balance sheet by operating unit you can specify at company level that operating units should be self-balanced, and then indicate a self-balancing clearing account.
+If your company is required to generate a balanced balance sheet by Operating Unit you can specify at company level that Operating Units should be self-balanced, and then indicate a self-balancing clearing account.

 * Create an account for "Inter-OU Clearing" of type Regular.
 * Go to *Settings / Companies / Companies* and Set the "Operating Units are self-balanced" checkbox.
-Then Set the "Inter-OU Clearing"  account in "Inter-operating unit clearing account" field.
+Then Set the "Inter-OU Clearing"  account in "Inter-Operating Unit clearing account" field.
 * Assign Operating Unit in Accounts.